ClearSpring Pharmacy Horizontal Logo

 Wound Odor Control

-Some wounds can lead to bad odors and cause great distress and embarrassment for patients.
+Some wounds can lead to foul odors and cause significant distress and embarrassment for patients.
 The types of wounds that can lead to bothersome odors include:

 • Malignant cutaneous wounds